cinderlink/cli-kit/__tests__/README.md

 # Test Structure

-This directory contains all tests for the @cinderlink/cli-kit framework.
+This directory contains all tests for the TUIX framework.

 ## Directory Structure